 Liz found inspiration for her calling as a teenager, while growing up in the outback of Australia.
 During her formative years, the local high school art teacher told Liz to one day become an Art Therapist, as she was naturally helping fellow students process their emotions through their art.
 Liz moved back to the U.S. and earned her Bachelor of Fine Arts (BFA) at Texas Tech in 1997.
 She then moved to Arizona, where she worked as a graphic designer for 10 years.
 At that point, Liz took the sound advice of her outback art teacher and received her Master of Arts in Professional Counseling (MAPC) with a Specialty in Expressive Arts Therapy at Ottawa University in Phoenix.
 This degree enables Liz to help kids through the use of all forms of art.
 Instead of working for an agency, school or medical facility, Liz asserted her independence and founded Artplay in 2010.
 She continually grows Artplay by expanding services in order to help as many kids in the community as possible.

-Becky Goudy (Leads individual and family sessions, plus social groups)
+Becky Goudy (Leads individual and sibling sessions, plus social groups)

 Masters in Professional Counseling, B.A. in Psychology

 Becky Goudy is a professional counselor that works with both children and their parents.
 She has been empowering the lives of her clients for over twelve years, as well as forming group programs that are teen-focused.
 Becky enjoys advocating for kids as well as parents.
 She believes in helping families strengthen and stabilize.
 At Artplay, Becky is incorporating her love for art with her exceptional therapy knowledge to help Artplay families.
 Becky is also an Active Parenting Facilitator.